+Health and safety benefit is for women who are pregnant or breastfeeding.
 You will get this if you are granted health and safety leave by your employer.
-This is for women who are pregnant or breastfeeding.

 - assign you alternative 'risk-free' duties

-All pregnant employees can take maternity leave for a basic period of 26 weeks.
-You should tell your employer as soon as possible that you are planning to take maternity leave.
+All pregnant employees can take maternity leave for at least 26 weeks.
+Tell your employer as soon as possible that you are planning to take maternity leave.

-You need to start your maternity leave at least 2 weeks before your estimated due date.
-You need to take at least 4 weeks maternity leave after the birth of your baby.
+Start your maternity leave at least 2 weeks before your estimated due date.
+You should take at least 4 weeks maternity leave after the birth of your baby.

-You may be entitled to maternity benefit, depending on your social insurance contributions.
+You may be entitled to maternity benefit, depending on your pay-related social insurance contributions (PRSI).